zhiyanfoo/chat-haskell-backend/README.md

 # haskell-server

 This is the backend for a chat app I developed.
-To run it locally if you have docker installed, clone the repo and then

-To run on your local just do the following
+To run it locally if you have docker installed just do the following
 ```bash
 git clone 'https://github.com/zhiyanfoo/chat-haskell-backend.git'
 cd chat-haskell-backend